milo2098/random_lyric_generator/README.md

 ### Planned Additons
 + HTML and CSS integration to make the code more accessible
-+ Ability for user to add their own words
++ Function to let user add their own words